Tax on Redundancy Pay: Is Redundancy Pay Taxable?

 Payments in lieu of notice (PILON)

 PILON is compensation for the notice period when an employer chooses to terminate employment immediately.
-PILON is taxable as it is considered earnings rather than as compensation for termination of employment.
+PILON is taxable as it is considered earnings rather than compensation for termination of employment.

 Holiday pay and other accrued benefits